White-footed mouse: Diseases

-Like the North American deer mouse, this species may carry hantaviruses, which cause severe illness in humans.
+Like the eastern deer mouse, this species may carry hantaviruses, which can cause severe illness in humans.
 It has also been found to be a competent reservoir for the Lyme disease–causing spirochete, Borrelia burgdorferi.
 The white-footed mouse is the favored host for the parasitic botfly Cuterebra fontinella.

 Interactions with humans

 The white-footed mouse is one of the most common mouse species used as laboratory mice after the house mouse, and their domesticated version is called Peromyscus leucopus linville.
 Such domesticated mice are also kept as pets and have been bred to have many different colors.

 Adaptations to urbanization in New York City

-Native populations of P. leucopus in New York city are isolated by dense human infrastructure and are largely confined to small urban forest islands such as Prospect Park and Central Park.
+Native populations of P. leucopus in New York City are isolated by dense human infrastructure and are largely confined to small urban forest islands such as Prospect Park and Central Park.
 The limited gene flow caused by human activities and coupled with a bottleneck event in urban populations has been powerful enough to lead to evolutionary divergence of urban white-footed mice.